sidwan02/finding-blueno/README.md

 ## Prediction

-If you wish to predict Blueno for your own images, please create the following directory at the root of the blueno_segmentation project: test_model.
-Within test_model, create another folder and place your test images within it: test_images
+If you wish to predict Blueno for your own images, please create the following directory at the root of the blueno_segmentation project: `test_model`

+Within test_model, create another folder and place your test images within it: `test_images`

-Then, run the following command: `python .\predict_mask.py` You should be able to see the predicted masks within a new folder in test_model: `generated_masks`
+Then, run the following command: `python .\predict_masks.py`

+You should be able to see the predicted masks within a new folder in test_model: `generated_masks`

 ## Different Target Object

-If you wish to use your own target object other than Blueno, please delete the contents of this folder: `target_original` Make sure to paste in your own object within this folder.
+If you wish to use your own target object other than Blueno, please delete the contents of this folder: `target_original`

+Make sure to paste in your own object within this folder.

 Then, follow the steps earlier to train the model and give your own test images.